 Am I a candidate for cranioplasty?

-Neurosurgeons recommend a cranioplasty to patients who have experienced a severe injury to their skull and have determined that they need further protection to keep the brain function intact.
-Some patients may choose this procedure for cosmetic purposes, we recommend you to refer to one of our professional doctors for an evaluation to determine if you are a candidate for this procedure.
+Neurosurgeons may suggest a cranioplasty procedure for patients who have suffered a significant skull injury and require additional protection to preserve brain function.
+In some cases, patients may opt for this procedure for cosmetic reasons as well.
+We advise you to consult one of our experienced doctors for a comprehensive evaluation to determine if you are a suitable candidate for this surgical intervention.

 How do I prepare for a cranioplasty?